habedi/PracticalMachineLearning/README.md

 * [A list of researches on a few interesting topics](https://cs.nyu.edu/~mohri/rsch.html)
 * [Open Machine Learning Course](https://mlcourse.ai/): An ML course covering so many topics
 * [Tanagra - Data Mining and Data Science Tutorials](http://data-mining-tutorials.blogspot.com/): TANAGRA's tutorials, covering a vast amount of topics
-* [Papers with code](https://paperswithcode.com/): It is a convenient repository of research papers that are coming with their code also published too, you can access the code from many recent cutting-edge algorithms from here
+* [Papers with code](https://paperswithcode.com/): It is a convenient repository of research papers that are coming with their code published too, you can access the code from many recent cutting-edge algorithms from here
 <!-- * [Stanford Machine Learning Course(Projects!)](http://cs229.stanford.edu/projects.html) -->
 * [Twitter datasets](https://github.com/shaypal5/awesome-twitter-data): A list of datasets related to social platform Twitter